Jarosh/Example-Backbone.js-UserListApp/README.md

 ## Configuration

-In order to eliminate the need for rebuilding each time when backend server was changed its host name was made a part of the `app/index.html` (a value if `APP.HOST.api`).
+In order to eliminate the need for rebuilding each time when backend server was changed its host name was made a part of the `app/index.html` (a value of `APP.HOST.api`).

 ## Notes

-- Client-side validation of form fields was oversimplified intentionally since it's always a good idea to compare against backend validation rules before, but since those are unavailable in our case, only a few really basic checkings was implemented.
+- Client-side validation of form fields was oversimplified intentionally since it's always a good idea to compare against backend validation rules first, but since those are unavailable in our case, only a few really basic checkings was implemented.
 - An original task had required a paginated list of users, but backend doesn't seem to support any sort of server-side pagination mechanisms, hence client-side "fake" pagination was utilized instead.